gtk-upgraded/Brilliance/README.md

 # Brilliance
 (based on material by [RAVEfinity](https://www.ravefinity.com/p/our-themes-work.html))

-Originally, Ambiance and Radiance Flat were an modern and vivid re-imagination of the Ambiance and Radiance themes.
+Originally, Ambiance and Radiance Flat were a modern and vivid re-imagination of the Ambiance and Radiance themes.
-Once RAVEfinity shut down (uncertainty prestists to this day) and GNOME released a new version, these themes were incompatible for the newest CSS framework.
+In 2017, the RAVEfinity Open Source Design Project stopped all activities.
+Later, when a new version of GNOME was released, RAVEfinity themes turned out to be incompatible with the newer CSS engine.

-We have taken upon ourselves to restore at least some part of the original RAVEfinity project themes, starting with the Brilliance Pack, which includes Light, Dark and Darker variants, based on the original material.
+We have taken upon ourselves to restore at least some part of the original RAVEfinity project themes, starting with the original Ambiance Flat Pack, which includes 13 different color variations.
+To avoid the huge maintenance workload that pushed RAVEfinity to shut down, we built the new themes using the [Azurra framework by B00merang](http://github.com/Elbullazul/Azurra_framework).

-With the flexibility that the Azurra framework allows, we've restored two variants so far:
+The Brilliance bundle consists of the following themes:

-- Radiance Flat (13 colors)
+- Brilliance Light (formerly Radiance Flat)
-- Ambiance Flat (13 colors)
+- Brilliance Darker (formerly Ambiance Flat)
-- Ambiance Blackout Flat (13 colors)
+- Brilliance Dark (formerly Ambiance Blackout Flat)

-Once we achieve an Ambiance clone based on the Azurra framework, we will be able to completely restore RAVEfinity's work:
+We also plan on restoring the following at some point in the future:

 - Ambiance colors (12 colors)
 - Radiance colors (12 colors)
 - Ambiance Blackout colors (12 colors)

+---

 **Maintainer:** [Elbullazul](https://github.com/elbullazul)